jberezin/RoverLink/README.md

 I want to put in better error reporting, utilize the OLED display on the TTGO T-display to output mac addresses and other status information, and improve the documentation but do not have a timeframe for this.
 I am open to having others contribute to this project.

+Note:

+Yuri-Rage: Another Ardurover user, Yuri-Rage has created a similar application to mine that uses buffering and also support RTCM3 (for using GPS correction networks without having to startup Mission Planner.)
+He said that he built a similar app to this one and experienced packet loss when using it on a very large plot of land.
+I have not experienced any problems myself but am not using as large of an area for my rover.
+If you have any problems or just want to try his code instead, please check out his github at https://github.com/yuri-rage/ESP-Now-Burst-Serial-Bridge.
+This code is very simple and does not use any buffering and does not have any hardcoded delays.